 Conventional protocols for US venous studies require 40 to 70 minutes of direct contact between a patient and sonographer, presenting risks not fully mitigated by personal protective equipment.
 Moreover, COVID-19 can be spread throughout the hospital if technologists become asymptomatic carriers.

 Researchers at Massachusetts General Hospital have created procedures meant to ensure US examinations for COVID-19 patients who will benefit while minimizing unnecessary exposure for vascular technologists.
-Anahita Dua, MBChB, MSc, MBA, assistant professor of Vascular Surgery and director of the Mass General Vascular Lab, and Matthew Eagleton, MD, chief of Vascular and Endovascular Surgery and co-director of the Fireman Vascular Center at Mass General; James Brink, MD, radiologist-in-chief, and Sandeep Hedgire, MD, clinical fellow of the Department of Radiology at Mass General; and colleagues report the results in the Journal of Vascular Surgery: Venous and Lymphatic Disorders.
+Anahita Dua, MBChB, MSc, MBA, assistant professor of Vascular Surgery and director of the Mass General Vascular Lab, and Matthew Eagleton, MD, chief of Vascular and Endovascular Surgery and co-director of the Fireman Vascular Center at Mass General; James Brink, MD, radiologist-in-chief, and Sandeep Hedgire, MD, assistant clinical director of cardiovascular imaging, director, vascular imaging at Mass General; and colleagues report the results in the Journal of Vascular Surgery: Venous and Lymphatic Disorders.